 a.
 The feast of Passover clearly points to Jesus as our Passover (1 Corinthians 5:7).
 He was the Lamb of God who was sacrificed, and whose blood was received and applied, so the wrath of God would pass us over.

 b.
 The feast of Unleavened Bread points to the time of Jesus’ burial, after His perfect, sinless sacrifice on the cross.
 In this time Jesus was received by God the Father as holy and complete (the Holy One who would not see corruption, Acts 2:27), perfectly accomplishing our salvation.

 c.
-The feast of Firstfruits points to the resurrection of Jesus, who was the first human to receive resurrection; He is the firstborn from the dead (Colossians 1:18) and has become the firstfruits of those who have fallen asleep… Christ the firstfruits, afterwards those who are Christ’s at His coming.
+The feast of Firstfruits points to the resurrection of Jesus, who was the first human to receive resurrection, never to die again.
+He is the firstborn from the dead (Colossians 1:18) and has become the firstfruits of those who have fallen asleep….
+Christ the firstfruits, afterward those who are Christ’s at His coming.
 (1 Corinthians 15:20, 23)

 d.
 The feast of Pentecost points to the birth of the Church and the harvest of souls that came from it (Acts 2).
 Significantly, in the ritual at the feast of Pentecost, two leavened loaves of bread were waved as a holy offering to God, speaking of the bringing of “leavened” Gentiles into the church.

 3. Between the first set of four feasts and the second set of three feasts, there is a significant time gap – almost four months.
 This was a time of harvest in Israel, even as our current age is a time of harvest for the church, until the fullness of the Gentiles has come in.
 (Romans 11:25)

 4. The second group of the last three feasts points to events associated with the second coming of Jesus.